jordansissel/sysadvent/2011/10/article.md

     grunt> GROUPED = GROUP NOT_SENT by ($0, $1);

-The GROUPED relation contains tuples of this form:
+The `GROUPED` relation contains tuples of this form:

     ((alumni.myuniversity.edu,Deferred: 451 Requested mail action not taken: mailbox unavailable),{(alumni.myuniversity.edu,Deferred: 451 Requested mail action not taken: mailbox unavailable),(alumni.myuniversity.edu,Deferred: 451 Requested mail action not taken: mailbox unavailable)})

-The first element of a tuple in the GROUPED relation is the tuple we grouped by, containing the original fields $0 and $1.
-The second element is what is called a bag of tuples, which is a set of tuples denoted by {} bracketing.
-This bag contains as many instances of the group as were found in the GROUPED relation.
+The first element of a tuple in the `GROUPED` relation is the tuple we grouped by containing the original fields `$0` and `$1`.
+The second element is what is called a "bag of tuples" which is a set of tuples denoted by `{}` bracketing.
+This bag contains as many instances of the group as were found in the `GROUPED` relation.
 This allows us to count those instances, sort by count in decreasing order and mail domain in increasing order (as specified by ‘ORDER COUNT BY num DESC, $0’), then limit to the top 50 results: